kreuzwerker/terraform-provider-docker/docs/resources/image.md

 subcategory: ""
 description: |-
   Pulls a Docker image to a given Docker host from a Docker Registry.
-   This resource will not pull new layers of the image automatically unless used in conjunction with [docker_registry_image](/docs/providers/docker/d/registry_image.html data source to update the pull_triggers field.
+   This resource will not pull new layers of the image automatically unless used in conjunction with dockerregistryimage registry_image.md data source to update the pull_triggers field.
 ---
 <!-- Bug: Type and Name are switched -->
 # docker_image (Resource)

 Pulls a Docker image to a given Docker host from a Docker Registry.
- This resource will *not* pull new layers of the image automatically unless used in conjunction with [`docker_registry_image`](/docs/providers/docker/d/registry_image.html data source to update the `pull_triggers` field.
+ This resource will *not* pull new layers of the image automatically unless used in conjunction with [docker_registry_image](registry_image.md) data source to update the `pull_triggers` field.

 ## Example Usage